 The Independent Committee will have no less than three members.
-In order to ensure independence from the management operating the Company's business, all members of the Independent Committee will be appointed from the Company's outside Directors, the Company's outside Corporate Auditors or outside experts.
-Brief personal histories of the members of the Independent Committee at the time of adoption of the Policy are shown in Appendix 1.
+In order to ensure independence from the management operating the Company's business, all members of the Independent Committee will be appointed from the Company's external Directors, the

+Company's external Audit & Supervisory Board Members or outside experts.
+Brief personal histories of the members of the Independent Committee are shown in Appendix 1.